pelican-eggs/eggs/bots/discord/fragbot/README.md

-# fragbot
+# Fragbot
 ### Their [Github](https://github.com/fragforce/fragbot)
-The golang based discord bot for fragforce.
+The GoLang based Discord bot for fragforce.

 Runs the fragforce `@fragbot`